 9. Anniston, Ala.
 (May 14) 💥💥💥 – Events confirmed King’s worst fears.
 The Greyhound bus was the first to arrive in Anniston.
 An angry mob of white people and many Klansmen surrounded the bus, causing the driver to continue past the bus station.
 The mob followed the bus in automobiles, and when the tires on the bus blew out, someone threw a firebomb into the bus and it burst into flames.
 The riders escaped the explosion and flames only to be brutally beaten by members of the surrounding mob.
 An hour later, the Trailways bus pulled in at the terminal in Anniston, and eight Klansmen boarded and assaulted the riders.
 James Peck, who was also arrested in Winnsboro, was severely injured in the beating and required fifty stitches.

 10. Birmingham, Ala.
 (May 15-18) 💥💥💥 – The Trailways bus then traveled on to Birmingham; a mob of angry whites descended on these riders as well, seriously injuring many of them.
-James Peck (again) along with Charles Person, a black student from Atlanta, were the first to descend from the bus into a crowd of Klansmen.
-Howard K. Smith, reporting on-the-scene for CBS, described the ensuing violence on the radio, in words cited by John Lewis in his autobiography, Walking with the Wind: “Toughs grabbed the passengers into alleys and corridors, pounding them with pipes, with key rings, and with fists.
+James Peck (again) along with Charles Person, a Morehouse College student from Atlanta, were the first to descend from the bus into a crowd of Klansmen.
+Howard K. Smith, reporting on the scene for CBS, described the ensuing violence on the radio, in words cited by John Lewis in his autobiography, Walking with the Wind: “Toughs grabbed the passengers into alleys and corridors, pounding them with pipes, with key rings, and with fists.
 One passenger was knocked down at my feet by twelve of the hoodlums, and his face was beaten and kicked until it was a bloody pulp.”
 Lewis added, “That was Jim Peck’s face.”
-Peck was severely beaten and needed 53 stitches to his head.
+Peck was severely beaten and needed 53 stitches on his head.

 Birmingham Chief of Police Eugene “Bull” Connor stated that, although he knew the Freedom Riders were arriving, and violence awaited them, he posted no police protection at the station “because it was Mother’s Day.”
 Their hopes of pushing forward toward Montgomery, the injuries sustained in Birmingham, and the unavailability of police protection (or a willing bus driver) forced the original group of riders to suspend their journey.
 With logistical support from the attorney general’s office in Washington, the original group, who had already endured so much violence and brutality, boarded a plane on May 15 bound for New Orleans, the trip’s intended final destination.